 Legal Concerns in Real Estate Wholesaling in New Jersey

 Is real estate wholesaling in New Jersey illegal?
 Do I need a license before I can become a real estate wholesaler?
 What are the legal issues in real estate wholesaling?
-You may have these questions on your mind, and you want answers to them.
+You may have these questions on your mind and want answers to them.

-The first thing you should know is that real estate wholesaling isn’t illegal in NJ, and you don’t need to be a real estate agent to become a wholesaler in the state.
+First, you should know that real estate wholesaling isn’t illegal in NJ, and you don’t need to be a real estate agent to become a wholesaler in the state.
 You also don’t need a license to operate as a wholesaler in New Jersey, but you may decide to get a real estate agent license.

-Under the common law of New Jersey, there is a statute that protects buyers against sellers who fail to disclose facts or hide cogent information regarding the property they want to buy.
+Under the common law of New Jersey, a statute protects buyers against sellers who fail to disclose facts or hide cogent information regarding the property they want to buy.

 In a situation where you don’t disclose important information to your buyers, your silence may be considered fraudulent, and that will definitely cost you something if it ever makes it to court.